Complete Product Development Process: From Idea to Launch (2026 Guide)

 How to Accelerate Time-to-Market

 1. Integrated Design + Engineering Approach: When industrial designers and engineers work in silos, delays occur.
-Tektos uses an integrated approach, ensuring all disciplines collaborate from day one to speed up the entire product design lifecycle.
+Tektos Ecosystems uses an integrated approach, ensuring all disciplines collaborate from day one to speed up the entire product design lifecycle.

 2. Agile Development Cycles: Short, iterative cycles enable teams to test early, refine quickly, and reduce risk.
 This agile mindset accelerates the path from prototype to production and supports faster product commercialization.